 My current research interests in computer vision and machine learning are in deeper understanding of discriminative convolutional neural networks and their feature representations.
 Particularly, I am interested in the compression of convolutional neural networks.
 I am also highly interested in several application areas therein such as domain adaptation, task transfer and medical image lesion detection and identification.

 My doctoral dissertation involved work in multiple instance learning, in designing statistical learning algorithms and image feature design.
 In particular I was interested in developing assistive technologies for ophthalmological-clinical purposes.

-My masters research was directed towards image/video interpolaton, where I worked on video de-interlacing using control-grid inteprolation.
+My masters research was directed towards image/video interpolation, where I worked on video de-interlacing using control-grid interpolation.
 My research included visual-saliency detection and quaternion mathematics for images.